Quick Start

 - Posts results to PR comments

-- Creates GitHub issues for existing vulnerabilities and license issues (on push to main)
+- Creates GitHub issues for existing findings on push to main

 Start Non-Blocking (Observe First)